Relay deployment and configuration

 This command activates a previously deactivated owner.
 The command accepts the following parameters:

-After setting up the configuration file, it is necessary to restart the system containers (if they were previously running) with the following command: docker compose -f /opt/relay/docker-compose.yml restart
+After changing the configuration file, it is necessary to restart the system containers (if they were previously running) with the following command: docker compose -f /opt/relay/docker-compose.yml restart

 Congratulations!
 You are now ready to start working with the system.